Updated Feb. 7, 2023

-When was the last time you took a rest day or an even longer break from your workouts or your regular routine in another way?
-Like the kind where you literally DO NOTHING, and you planned it that way.
+When was the last time you took a rest day or rest DAYS away from your workouts or your regular routine in another way?

 If your answer is “Uhhh, I don’t remember my last rest day,” or “training breaks are for wusses,” this is your invitation to rethink that.